bbroens/Unity-AI-Sandbox/readme.md

 * Move towards the average heading of the group
 * Steer to avoid crowding the group

 Also, when a fish strays too far from the group, it returns to the average centre.
-The algo has some 'chance' calculations as well to keep it light on cpu.
+The algo has some 'chance' calculations as well to keep it extremely light on cpu.

 ![Preview](https://i.imgur.com/0BIUaUk.gif)